jake-dwyer/gFoods/README.md

 ---

-## 6. Workflow Suggestions
+## 8. Workflow Suggestions

 1. **Back up** `ndm_foods.csv`.
 2. **Run the scrapers sequentially** (OpenTree → Wikidata → NCBI).
 Each script only touches its own column, so order is flexible but avoid parallel runs to prevent throttling issues.
+3. **Clean and consolidate**: run `dedupe_ndm_foods.py` to drop duplicates, then `build_synonym_overlap.py` to refresh the shared-synonym column.
-3. **Version control**: commit after each successful script to isolate changes per source.
+4. **Version control**: commit after each successful script to isolate changes per source.
-4. **Error handling**: scripts log warnings when a lookup fails; rerun those specific names or inspect the CSV to decide on manual fixes.
+5. **Error handling**: scripts log warnings when a lookup fails; rerun those specific names or inspect the CSV to decide on manual fixes.

 ---

-## 7. Requirements Summary
+## 9. Requirements Summary

 - Python 3.10+
 - `requests`